NannyML/nannyml/docs/tutorials/performance_estimation.rst

 The ``reference`` and ``analysis`` dataframes correspond to ``reference`` and ``analysis`` periods of the monitored data.
 To understand what they are read :ref:`data periods<data-drift-periods>`.
-The ``analysis_gt`` dataframe contains the target results of the analysis period and will not be used during Performance Estimation.
+The ``analysis_targets`` dataframe contains the target results of the analysis period and will not be used during Performance Estimation.

 One of the first steps in using NannyML is providing metadata information about the model we are monitoring.